-It seeks to better harness the skills, enthusiasm and commitment of all of those individuals and organisations who want to play their part in building an even brighter future for the sport in England and throughout the UK.
+Our plan seeks to better harness the skills, enthusiasm and commitment of all of those individuals and organisations who want to play their part in building an even brighter future for the sport in England and throughout the UK.

 Stronger Together presents a clear purpose and vision for British Canoeing.
 It also sets out 11 ambitions to be delivered by 2021.

 - Inspire people to pursue a passion for paddling; for health, enjoyment, friendship, challenge and achievement

-- A united British Canoeing, focused on our people and ambitions and excellent in delivery”
+- A united British Canoeing, focused on our people and ambitions and excellent in delivery

 - Increase regular participation in paddlesport

 - Attract new members and improve member engagement and satisfaction

 - Create and promote more opportunities for exploration, adventure and challenge

 - Develop a stronger network of clubs and centres

 - Create more places to paddle and improve facilities

 - Improve access and promote environmental awareness

 - Provide excellent competitions